imagination-research/LCSC/README.md

 cd docker && make build && make run
 ```

-# Model training
+## Model training

 We recommend using the original codebase to train models and saving checkpoints for LCSC during the training process.
 In our paper, we use the official code of [consistency models](https://github.com/openai/consistency_models) to conduct experimetns with consistency distillation and consistency training.
 For diffusion models, we use the official code of [DDIM](https://github.com/ermongroup/ddim) and [iDDPM](https://github.com/openai/improved-diffusion) to train models on CIFAR-10 and ImageNet-64, respectively.

-# Search the combination coefficients
+## Search the combination coefficients

 We are still rearranging our code of evolutionary search and will soon release it.

-# Model sampling
+## Model sampling

 We provide examples of EDM training, consistency distillation, consistency training, single-step generation, and multistep generation in [scripts/sample.sh](scripts/sample.sh).
 TODO: DM commands.

-# Evaluations
+## Evaluations

 We use FID to compare the different generative models.
 We implement FID calculation in [evaluations/fid_score.py](evaluations/fid_score.py) based on [Pytorch FID](https://github.com/mseitzer/pytorch-fid).
 One can also use the implementation from the original Consistency Models codebase in [evaluations/evaluator.py](evaluations/evaluator.py), which may yield results slightly different from the former implementation.
 Our sample scripts will automatically evaluate the generated samples stored in `.npz` (numpy) files after finishing the sampling process.

-# Acknowledgement
+## Acknowledgement

-Our implementation of searching and sampling s strongly based on [Consistency Models](https://github.com/openai/consistency_models).
-Below is the guidance from the original code base.
+Our implementation of searching and sampling is strongly based on [Consistency Models](https://github.com/openai/consistency_models).
+We thank this valuable work.